AdobeDocs/experience-platform.en/help/rtcdp/home-page-dashboards.md

 {screen shot}

-The first time you log in to real-time CDP, no data is available yet on the dashboard and the homepage provides learning materia for a first time user experience.
+The first time you log in to Real-time CDP, no data is available yet on the dashboard and the homepage provides learning material for a first time user experience.
 As data is collected--in other words, as sources, profiles, segments, and destinations are created and data flows into the system--the dashboard automatically updates to display information about that data in metric cards.

 ## Home page dashboard view